JanLeppert/janleppert.github.io/index.markdown

 ![JanLeppert_photo](/assets/IMG_2394.jpeg)

 I am a physicist and analytical chemist driven by a **passion for the Julia programming language** and its unmatched potential for solving complex problems.
 My expertise lies in simulating intricate physical and chemical systems, enabling innovative solutions and optimizing real-world processes.
+Check out my latest project [GasChromatographyToolbox.org](https://gaschromatographytoolbox.org), an interactive web application for gas chromatography simulation.